 Louisiana law allows any sex offense case where DNA evidence is available to be prosecuted within three years of establishing the suspect's identity using DNA evidence.

-In Louisiana, the time clock for the following crimes doesn’t start until the relationship or status involved ends:
+In Louisiana, the clock doesn't start ticking for the following crimes involving breach of trust until the relationship (such as attorney-client) or status (like being in public office) ends:

-The law also delays starting the time clock for exploitation of persons with infirmities until a competent victim or third party discovers the crime.
-Examples of persons with infirmities include: adults with disabilities, persons age 60 or older, and residents of nursing homes, mental health facilities, or hospitals.
-The crime of exploitation applies to the fraudulent or nonconsensual use of the person’s assets or property.
+Louisiana law also delays starting the time clock for any crime committed against "persons with infirmities" until a competent victim or law enforcement officer discovers the crime.
+Examples of persons with infirmities include adults with disabilities (including disabilities resulting from advanced age), and residents of nursing homes, mental health facilities, or hospitals.